A clear path to crafting your best chocolate starts by understanding each step.

 Emily Luchetti, chocolate & jam maker, cookbook author, James Beard Award for Outstanding Pastry Chef

-Every workshop is taught by Mackenzie Rivers, the founder of the Next Batch, and the chocolate maker behind Map Chocolate Co, and the creator of some of craft chocolate’s widespread innovations and most memorable chocolate.
+Every workshop is taught by Mackenzie Rivers, the founder of the Next Batch, the chocolate maker behind Map Chocolate Co and the Cacao Barista, and the creator of some of craft chocolate’s widespread innovations and most memorable chocolate.